amalia03/Extracting-superkingdom-information/README.md

 # Extracting-superkingdom-information
-Contains my own long script pipeline and MLJ's one -in-all script that groups the fasta sequences by tracing back their superkingdom information .
+Contains my own long and by extension defunct script pipeline and MLJ's one -in-all script that groups the fasta sequences by tracing back their superkingdom information .
 Other than the scripts, what is required are the following:

 The NCBI taxonomy database information downloaded from this link: